-I used to seam my garments with a whip stitch because it was easy and I already knew the technique from sewing.
+I used to seam my crochet pieces together with a whip stitch because it was easy and I already knew the technique from sewing.

 But the mattress stitch is just as easy and lies a lot flatter.
 It also doesn’t create an indent down the side of the garment like the whip stitch.

-Once I learned the mattress stitch I started using it on all of my garments.
+Once I learned the mattress stitch I started using it to seam all of my crochet garments.